CUBRID/cubrid-manual/en/sql/schema/table.rst

 	CASCADE | RESTRICT | NO ACTION | SET NULL

 *   *table_name* : Specifies the name of a table that has a constraint to be added.
 *   *constraint_name* : Specifies the name of a constraint to be added, or it can be omitted.
-If omitted, a name is automatically assigned.
+If omitted, a name is automatically assigned(maximum: 254 bytes).
 *   *foreign_key_name* : Specifies a name of the **FOREIGN KEY** constraint.
 You can skip the name specification.
 However, if you specify this value, *constraint_name* will be ignored, and the specified value will be used.
 *   *column_constraint* : Defines a constraint for the specified column.
 For details, see :ref:`constraint-definition`.

-**Example**

 .. code-block:: sql